 greater than the sum of its parts

-Aristotle commented that, “the whole is greater than the sum of its parts.”
-He saw that when individual parts are connected together to form one entity, they contribute more than if the parts were standing alone, or in silos.
+Aristotle (well, it wasn't really him, but he is much attributed with it) commented that, “the whole is greater than the sum of its parts.”
+He did see that when individual parts are connected together to form one entity, they contribute more than if the parts were standing alone, or in silos.
 That observation holds today.

 It is particularly the case with the ingredients for school improvement above:• the writeable surfaces need learners with their own technology to be able to capture rather than copy what is there.
 Then the cognitive gains are substantial.